nandoflorestan/pluserable/README.rst

 and decide whether you need a ``username`` field for users to log in with. pluserable provides 2 modes of operation:

 - **email + username:** The user chooses a username when registering and later she can log in by providing either the username or the email address.
-Therefore, usernames may NOT contain the @ character. **This mode is the default.** It is expressed by the configuration setting ``pluserable.handle = usermail``
+Therefore, usernames may NOT contain the @ character.
+  **This mode is the default.** It is expressed by the Pyramid configuration setting ``pluserable.handle = username``
 - **email only:** There is no ``username`` field and users only provide their email address.
 You enable this mode by:
-    - Making your User model subclass NoUsernameMixin instead of UsernameMixin;
+    - Making your User model subclass ``NoUsernameMixin`` instead of ``UsernameMixin``;
-    - Adding this configuration setting: ``pluserable.handle = email``, which will make pluserable default to schemas that contain email fields instead of username fields.
+    - Adding this configuration setting: ``pluserable.handle = email``,
+      which will make pluserable default to schemas that contain email fields instead of username fields.

-If you make this change and want to keep your data you must deal with the existing (or missing) "username" column yourself.
+This choice should be made at the beginning of a project.
+If later you change it and want to keep your data you must deal with the existing (or missing) "username" column yourself.

 Changing the forms